rakurame96/rakurame96.github.io/_posts/2024-10-19-cybersecurity-resources.md

 ---
 layout: post
 # title: Jekyll Site Setup
-title: Deep Dive into Cybersecurity - Essential Resources for Automotive & Embedded Systems
+title: Essential Cryptography Resources for Embedded and Automotive Systems
 date: 19-10-2024 23:40:00
-categories: [cybersecurity]
+categories: [cybersecurity, cryptography]
-tag: [cybersecurity, useful-links]
+tag: [cybersecurity, cryptography, Embedded Systems, Automotive-Security, useful-links]
 ---

-Learning cybersecurity is an ongoing challenge, especially in the fast-evolving world of **automotive and embedded systems**.
-If you're looking to get started or expand your knowledge in this area, here are three incredible, **free resources** that I highly recommend.
-These resources are gold mines of information!
+Learning **cybersecurity**, especially cryptography, is key for anyone interested in **automotive and embedded systems**.
+If you're eager to dive deeper into cryptography, here are three **free, must-have resources** that I highly recommend.
+These are gold mines of knowledge!

 ### 1. Introduction to Cryptography by Christof Paar
 This is a series of 24 lectures on cryptography.
 If you have questions about cryptography and how it works, these lectures bundle everything together in a simple, structured manner.
 It covers **most of the mechanisms used in embedded systems**.